Religion in the Democratic Republic of the Congo: Traditional African religions

 Nature spirits play a minor role in negotiating everyday life compared with that played by witches and sorcerers.
 Witches are individuals who possess an internal organ giving them extraordinary power, generally malevolent power.
 The organ and its powers are hereditary.
 Witches can bring death and illness to crops, animals, and people, and their actions can be voluntary or involuntary.
 A witch might dream an angry dream about a friend or relative, for example, and awake to find that person struck ill or dead by the agency of his or her dream.
 Sorcerers are the possessors of nonhereditary powers that can be bought or acquired.
 A sorcerer might be consulted and paid to provide a medicine or object that strengthens the client in the hunt (or, in contemporary life, in taking an exam) or that brings misfortune on an enemy.

 In the event of illness, or of crop failure, or of misfortune in some other sphere of life, the stricken party may consult a diviner in order to identify the agent responsible for his or her affliction.
 The diviner is a specialist skilled in identifying the social tensions present in the community of the afflicted, and, for a fee, will identify the agent responsible for the individual's misfortune.
 By obtaining details of the afflicted person's life and social situation, the diviner will diagnose the misfortune by citing the agency of angry ancestors, nature spirits, sorcerers, or witches.
 Different ethnic groups add or subtract from the set of agents of affliction, but these are the most common.
 Once a diagnosis has been made, the diviner will then prescribe the appropriate cure.
 Diviners' powers are beneficent and their role highly valued.

 From an outsider's perspective, the most striking aspect of indigenous belief and practice is its determinism; accidents are virtually unheard of, and there is always a cause behind any misfortune.
 In many indigenous societies, for example, a death is always followed by an inquest at which the cause of death and the identity of the killer are determined.
 Measures are then taken against the alleged miscreant, even when someone dies of disease in bed at an advanced age.

 Islam

 Islam has been present in the Democratic Republic of the Congo since the 18th century, when Arab traders from East Africa pushed into the interior for ivory-trading purposes.
-Today, Muslims constitute approximately 1% of the Congolese population according to Pew Research Center.
+Today, Muslims constitute approximately 1% to 12% of the Congolese population according to Pew Research Center.
 The majority are Sunni Muslims.